cryptotronix/hashlet/README.md

 - texinfo (for the documentation if you so desire)

 The run time dependencies are:
-- libgcrypt (Hashlet will compile without it, but you will lose features)
+- libgcrypt

 Hardware
 ---

-In early January, you will be able to buy the hardware from [Cryptotronix](http://cryptotronix.com/products/hashlet/).
+The hardware is available from [Cryptotronix](http://cryptotronix.com/products/hashlet/).
 We are an open hardware company, so see the `hardware` folder for the design to make this yourself.

-The Hashlet is 3.3V and 5V friendly.
-The headers are setup for BeagleBone but one can use it on a Raspberry Pi as well.
+BOM
+---

+The chip on the Hashlet is Atmel's ATSHA204.

 Running
 ---

 see `./hashlet --help` for full details.
 The default I2C bus is `/dev/i2c-1` and this can be changed with the `-b` option.
+On some BBB, the bus is `/dev/i2c-2`.
+See this [blog post](http://datko.net/2013/11/03/bbb_i2c/) for further details on BBB I2C.

 Root
 ---